UnitedStates National Debt Coin (USNDC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 UnitedStates National Debt Coin Historical Price

-According to the latest data gathered on UnitedStates National Debt Coin live price page, the current price of UnitedStates National Debt Coin is 0USD.
-The circulating supply of UnitedStates National Debt Coin(USNDC) is 999.89M USNDC , giving it a market capitalization of $14.72K.
+According to the latest data gathered on UnitedStates National Debt Coin live price page, the current price of UnitedStates National Debt Coin is 0.00002085USD.
+The circulating supply of UnitedStates National Debt Coin(USNDC) is 999.89M USNDC , giving it a market capitalization of $20.88K.

 - 30 Days0.00%$ --$ 0.000102$ 0.000008